micro-nova/AmpliPi/DEVELOPING.md

    Running the script without any arguments will print the instructions.
    After this step is done SSH is enabled from a fresh Raspberry Pi OS at [amplipi.local].
 1. [amplipi.local] should now be hosted on your network.

-## Testing on windows
-This should be possible but has not been documented
-TODO: investigation and testing needed